This page describes the latest developments in broadband to bring faster speeds to the UK. These may already be available in your area!

 New!
 To see what services are currently available to you and for the best broadband deals in your area, use our postcode checker on our Broadband Deals page.

 A complex combination of commercial deployment of fibre broadband (by BT) and cable broadband (by Virgin Media) and public subsidy by the UK Government and local authorities has substantially increased the availability of faster broadband across the UK.
 While superfast fibre broadband (with download speeds greater than 24Mbps) is now available to the vast majority of premises, there is still much work to do to deploy ultrafast broadband (with download speeds greater than 100 Mbps) on a widespread basis.

 Standard broadband is now too slow for many services

 Standard broadband is known as ADSL.
 While ADSL can potentially deliver download speeds up to 24 Mbps (for premises very close to the BT exchange), speeds are usually significantly less due to the distance between you and the exchange.
 Typically, standard broadband delivers download speeds of a few Mbps.
 Upload speeds are typically limited to less than 1 Mbps.
 Unless you have no choice, we strongly recommend that you opt for much faster superfast fibre broadband or ultrafast broadband.
 Otherwise, many services such as streaming TV services (e.g. Netflix) will not be accessible to you reliably and in their best quality mode.
 Also, if you have multiple devices or people in your household, standard broadband will be a significant bottleneck.

-Superfast broadband provides substantial benefits for both consumers and businesses.
-Click on the following link for an assessment of the benefits of superfast broadband:
+Faster broadband provides substantial benefits for both consumers and businesses.
+Click on the following link for an assessment of the benefits of high-speed broadband:

 Keep checking the status for your area!

 Our advice is to keeping checking on the status of superfast broadband in your area.
-You can use the postcode checker provided by BT Openreach to find out what deals are available to you on our Broadband Deals page.
+You can use our postcode checker to find out what deals are available to you on our Broadband Deals page.